 This is used to expedite the Nmap scanning, and you can use the –n to incapacitate the DNS resolution that is reversed.
-It is very convenient and useful if you're going to a broad pool of networks scanning.
-For example, if your want to disable the DNS resolution of ping scanning, add –n after the –sp; # nmap –sp –n 220.127.116.11/24.
+It is very convenient and useful if you're going to a broad pool of network scanning.
+For example, if your want to disable the DNS resolution of ping scanning, add –n after the –sp; # nmap –sp –n 188.8.131.52/24.

-Networks have been one of the most important parts of continuing virtual essentials as well in innovation.
+We hope that the above-mentioned Nmap command list will help you through the network monitoring journey.
+Networks have been one of the most important parts of continuing virtual essentials as well as innovation.
 However, there are still people with dark intentions who attacks and hacks these networks for their self-interest and purposes.
 Good security practice would be to flush the DNS periodically.

 Knowing how Network mapping or Nmap works is one of the enormous points for you against these people to accumulate security and avoid the lurking troubles; you can also watch out for your network.